 Framework Agreement (FA) - a government-to-government agreement signed in 1996.
 Gives First Nations the option of withdrawing their lands from the Indian Act in order to exercise control over their lands and resources.

-First Nation Land Management Act (FNLMA) - the federal law that ratifies and brings into effect the Framework Agreement on First Nations Land Management confirms ratification by Canada of the Framework Agreement on First Nations Land Management and brings it into effect in accordance with its provisions
+First Nation Land Management Act (FNLMA) - the federal law that confirms ratification by Canada of the Framework Agreement on First Nations Land Management and brings it into effect in accordance with its provisions

 First Nation Land Register System (FNLRS) - is a Lands Registry System/Database of instruments registered in the Indian Lands Registry relating to Reserve Lands under the First Nation Land Management Act.
-It allows all users to perform inquiries and generate reports on data in the system (i.e. ownershippossession, leases, permits and other interests/land rights (QC) may apply to a parcel of land).
+It allows all users to perform inquiries and generate reports on data in the system (i.e. possession, leases, permits and other interests/land rights (QC) that may apply to a parcel of land).

 Headquarters (HQ) - commonly refers to INAC Headquarters located in Gatineau Quebec.